visibilityspots/blog/articles/linux/cpan-packages.rst

 #################
 :date: 2013-10-05 14:00
 :author: Jan
 :tags: cpan, spec, rpm, package, packaging, centos, yum, repository, cpanspec, rpmbuild
 :slug: cpan-rpm-packages
+:status: published

 I went crazy from perl and the installation of their modules.
 For some icinga checks we need to install a few base perl packages using `cpanminus`_.
 It's taking a long time before the installation succeeds depending on the internet connection or server specifications.

 Using a puppet exec to automate this installation is frustrating because the timeout is unpredictable and could take hours from time to time!